Cars I See has released its second installment, following the first which featured an enthusiast’s love for his E30 through 20 years of ownership.

 BMW Classic prepares historic M racers for the Nürburgring Oldtimer-Grand-Prix held on August 11th and 12th… next weekend.

 2012 is a special year for all BMW M fans with BMW M GmbH – formerly known as BMW Motorsport GmbH – marking its 40th birthday.
 BMW Classic is celebrating the anniversary with an array of highlights at this year’s edition of Germany’s largest classic car race at the Nürburgring.
-BMW M is not alone in reaching an important landmark; the event itself also has its 40th birthday this year.
-Organisers are once again expecting in excess of 60,000 spectators to flood to the circuit in the Eifel from 10 – 12 August 2012 for the double anniversary.
+BMW M is not alone in reaching an important landmark; the event itself also has its 40th birthday this … CONTINUED

 The BMW Museum had a special exhibit last month.
 They had many Glas scooters and cars from the 1950′s and 1960′s.
 Many people do not know that Glas was part of the BMW Group.
 The Glas factory was closed in 1969 and made over.
 In 1973 the former Glas factory now produced 5 series in Dingolfing.
 The rest as we say, is history.

 The BMW Art Drive!
 BMW Art Car Collection Exhibit has kicked off in London.
 The ICA, in partnership with BMW, the Mayor of London and the London 2012 Festival, has taken over a landmark car park in Shoreditch for two weeks only from 21 July to 4 August for a unique exhibition of the BMW ART CAR COLLECTIONon show for the first time in the UK.
 Admission is free.

 BIMMERPOST member Roger Lightness was very lucky this morning to have access to the setting up … CONTINUED